alex-look-987/ibapi-realtime-server/docs/readme.md

 A flexible and scalable WebSocket-based architecture capable of ingesting, processing, and serving market data in real time.

-Both backend and frontend layers are intentionally modular, allowing the server to adapt to various market data providers, dashboard frameworks, and real-time analytical use cases
+Both backend and frontend layers are intentionally modular, allowing the server to adapt to various market data providers, dashboard frameworks, and real-time analytical use cases.

-This enables the solution to scale according to customer requirements, technical constraints, or the nature of the market data provider.
+This enables the solution to scale according to customer development.

 Suitable for different business or project requirements.